uoregon-libraries/newspaper-curation-app/test/README.md

 for this, e.g., `select * from jobs where status not in ('success', 'on_hold');`), you should see all *valid* issues moved either to the NCA workflow location (scanned issues) or the page review location (sftp issues).

+## Enter dummy metadata

+If you're looking to test things that come after metadata entry, run `enter-metadata.go`.
+This will iterate over all issues that are awaiting metadata entry, create "good enough for testing" data as the admin user, and push them to the review queue.